openharmony/third_party_cangjie_runtime/std/doc/libs/std_en/sync/sync_package_api/sync_package_interfaces.md

 func notifyAll(): Unit
 ```

-Functionality: Wakes up all threads waiting on the associated mutex.
+Function: Wakes up all threads waiting on the associated mutex.

 Exceptions: